NevesEwerton/body_worn_cameras_rj/README.md

 As evident from the event-study graph, the BWCs exhibits no significant impact on deaths resulting from police interventions, diverging from the findings observed in recent studies.

-* Impacts on Police Productivity
+* Impacts on Police Efforts

 ## Discussion